-Hong Kong anti-extradition protesters fire up fight in the suburbs
+Hong Kong extradition protesters escalate fight in suburbs

 “It’s verbal violence,” said the woman, who gave her name only as Catherine.
 “People just surrounded me and shouted rude language and that makes me feel I am living in fear.”

-Controversy over the bill triggered mass protests since June, before morphing into demonstrations over democracy and broader grievances in society.
+Mass protests over the bill since June have morphed into demonstrations over democracy and broader grievances in society.

 On Saturday, a largely peaceful demonstration in a town close to the Chinese border turned violent as protesters hurled umbrellas and hardhats at police, who retaliated by swinging batons and firing pepper spray.

-The government condemned violence during Saturday’s protests against so-called “parallel traders” from the mainland who buy goods in bulk in Hong Kong, to carry into China for profit.
+The government condemned violence during Saturday’s protests against so-called “parallel traders” from the mainland who buy goods in bulk in Hong Kong to carry into China for profit.

 It said that during the last 18 months it had arrested 126 mainland visitors suspected of infringing the terms of their stay by engaging in parallel trading, and barred about 5,000 mainland Chinese also suspected of involvement.